dmgk/fallout/README.md

   -D days         download logs for the last days (default: 7) -A date         download only logs after this date, in RFC-3339 format (default: 2022-07-07) -N count        download only recent count logs
-  -b builder,...  download only this builder logs
-  -c category,... download only logs for these categories -o origin,...   download only logs for these origins -n name,...     download only logs for these port names
+  -b builder,...  download only logs from these builders -c category,... download only logs for these categories -o origin,...   download only logs for these origins -n name,...     download only logs for these port names